Emissions on the Road: Environmental Impact of Automobiles and the Benefits of Going Green

 Passenger cars

-These include light-duty vehicles, which have a maximum gross vehicle weight rating (GVWR) of <8,500 lbs., and medium-duty vehicles (8,501–10,000 lbs.).
-Generally, the EPA considers a vehicle a passenger car if it’s primarily used for transporting 12 people or less.
+These include light-duty vehicles with a maximum gross vehicle weight rating (GVWR) of <8,500 lbs. and medium-duty vehicles (8,501 to 10,000 lbs.).
+The EPA considers a vehicle a passenger car if it's primarily used for transporting 12 people or less.
 In 2021, passenger cars recorded the third-highest greenhouse gas emissions among on-road vehicles at 374.2 million metric tons.
-Aside from vehicle type, emissions also vary per fuel type.
+Beyond vehicle type, emissions vary by fuel type.

 Here's a breakdown of light-duty vehicle emissions reported by the Bureau of Transportation Statistics (BTS).